Rinjani Pottery is passionate about fair trade.

-Fair trade is an important complement to the current system of international trade by helping to sustain rural and urban communities by giving local artisans easier access to overseas markets and customers at prices that allow them to make a decent living.
+Fair trade complements the current system of international trade by helping to sustain rural and urban communities by giving local artisans easier access to overseas markets and customers at prices that allow them to make a decent living.

 The benefit for the final consumer - that is, our customers, is that they are able to purchase beautiful, handmade, authentic and unique products with the knowledge that the people behind these products are getting paid a fair price.